 NOTICE: The Division staff currently is working remotely due to the impact of the coronavirus.
 The best way to reach us is by sending an email to: firstname.lastname@example.org.
 We are committed to serving you and thank you for your patience at this time.

-According to the Colorado Minimum Wage Order Number 30 , effective January 1, 2014, a tipped employee is any employee engaged in an occupation in which he or she customarily and regularly receives more than $30.00 per month in tips.
+According to the Colorado Overtime and Minimum Pay Standards Order (“COMPS Order”) #36, a tipped employee is any employee engaged in an occupation in which he or she customarily and regularly receives more than $30.00 per month in tips.
 Tips include amounts designated by credit card customers on their charge slips.

 Tip Credits and Minimum Wage

-Under Wage Order 30, employers of tipped employees must pay a cash wage of at least $4.98 per hour if they claim a tip credit against their minimum hourly wage obligation.
+Under COMPS Order #36, employers of tipped employees must pay a cash wage of at least $8.98 per hour if they claim a tip credit against their minimum hourly wage obligation.

-If an employee's tips combined with the employer's cash wage of at least $4.98 per hour do not equal the minimum hourly wage, the employer must make up the difference in cash wages.
-It is the policy of the Division of Labor that this rule applies on a weekly basis.
-The employee's tips combined with the employer's $4.98 cash wage must equal the minimum hourly wage when computed over a seven-day workweek in order for the employer to avoid making up any difference.
+If an employee's tips combined with the employer's cash wage of at least $8.98 per hour do not equal the minimum hourly wage of $12.00 per hour, the employer must make up the difference in cash wages.
+It is the policy of the Division of Labor Standards and Statistics that this rule applies on a weekly basis.
+The employee's tips combined with the employer's $8.98 cash wage must equal the minimum hourly wage when computed over a seven-day workweek in order for the employer to avoid making up any difference.

-Under Wage Order 30, if the employer requires tipped employees to share their tips with other employees who do not customarily and regularly receive tips (such as management or food preparers), the tip credit towards minimum wage is nullified.
+Under the COMPS Order, if the employer requires tipped employees to share their tips with other employees who do not customarily and regularly receive tips (such as management or food preparers), the tip credit towards minimum wage is nullified.